fluttercandies/flutter_photo_manager/README.md

 - `isLocallyAvailable` equals `true`, **also cached**: Available for obtain.
-- `isLocallyAvailable` equals `true`, **but not cached**: When you call I/O methods, the resource will first cached into the sandbox, then available for obtain.
+- `isLocallyAvailable` equals `true`, **but not cached**: When you call I/O methods, the resource will first cache into the sandbox, then available for obtain.
 - `isLocallyAvailable` equals `false`: Typically this means the asset exists, but it's saved only on iCloud, or some videos that not exported yet.
   In this case, the best practise is to use the `PMProgressHandler`